oazapfts/oazapfts/README.md

 - `--useEnumType` generate enums instead of union types

 - `--mergeReadWriteOnly` by default oazapfs will generate separate types for read-only and write-only properties.
 This option will merge them into one type.

+- `--argumentStyle` if "object" generated functions take single object style argument for parameters and requestBody, by default it's "positional" and parameters are separate as positional arguments

 ## Consuming the generated API